-Times and dates: monthly meetings will be held on a Monday evening, 7-9pm, starting 16 October 2017 (further Monday dates to be confirmed).
+Times and dates: monthly meetings will be held on Monday evenings, 7-9pm, on the following dates:

 Tutor: the London group will be chaired by Zoe Gilbert of London Lit Lab.
 Zoe has chaired the North London Writers Group and her own short story critique group for many years, as well as teaching and mentoring writers at London Lit Lab.
 She is currently completing a creative writing PhD on folk tales in new fiction, and her book, Folk, will be published by Bloomsbury in February 2018.
 You can read more about her here.

-Group members will also have the option of receiving one-to-one support or critical feedback, at an extra fee, from either Zoe Gilbert or Lily Dunn, who will be hosting similar workshops outside of London (take a look here for more about Lily).
+Group members will also have the option of receiving one-to-one support or critical feedback, at an extra fee, from either Zoe Gilbert or Lily Dunn.
+Lily will be hosting similar workshops outside of London.

 To ask any questions or reserve a place, please get in touch at email@example.com.